The LLM Bottleneck: Why Open-Source Vision LLMs Struggle with Hierarchical Visual Recognition: Why Are VLLMs Poor at Hierarchical Visual Recognition?

-\textbf{Correlation between (text) HCA and $\mathrm{Acc}_\mathrm{leaf}$-scaled (visual) HCA.} An LLM's low (text) HCA undoubtedly discounts its corresponding VLLM's hierarchical consistency on visual inputs.
+\textbf{(text) HCA vs.\ (visual) HCA.} An LLM's low (text) HCA undoubtedly discounts its corresponding VLLM's hierarchical consistency on visual inputs.
 We can quantify this notion using Pearson's correlation coefficient.
 Since the (text) HCA's corresponding leaf-level accuracy is 100\% --- we replaced images with their ground-truth leaf labels when making the text QA tasks, we normalize (visual) HCA by $1/\mathrm{Acc}_\mathrm{leaf}$.
-The last column in Table~\ref{tab:llm_text_only} shows that the correlation between (text) HCA and $\mathrm{Acc}_\mathrm{leaf}$-scaled (visual) HCA is as high as 0.9116.
+The last column in \cref{tab:llm_text_only} shows that the correlation between (text) HCA and $\mathrm{Acc}_\mathrm{leaf}$-scaled (visual) HCA is as high as 0.9116.

 \emph{A note about GPT-4o's (text) HCA.} The analyses above apply to only open-source VLLMs because we cannot separate LLMs from the proprietary GPT-4o.
 Unlike the open-source LLMs' low (text) HCA, GPT-4o's (text) HCA scores are as high as 98.81.
-Hence, the LLM part is not GPT-4o's bottleneck in hierarchical visual understanding; instead, there are other possible causes of GPT-4o's hierarchical inconsistency about the visual world.
+Hence, we conjecture that the LLM part is likely not GPT-4o’s bottleneck in hierarchical visual recognition; instead, there are other possible causes of GPT-4o’s hierarchical inconsistency about the visual world.